sigven/gvanno/README.md

 ### Overview

 The germline variant annotator (gvanno) is a stand-alone software package intended for analysis and interpretation of human germline calls.
 It accepts query files encoded in the VCF format, and can analyze both SNVs and short InDels.
-The software extends basic gene and variant annotations from the [Ensembl’s Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html) with up-to-date annotations retrieved flexibly through [vcfanno](https://github.com/brentp/vcfanno) (Pedersen et al., Genome Biology, 2016).
+The software extends basic gene and variant annotations from the [Ensembl’s Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html) with up-to-date annotations retrieved flexibly through [vcfanno](https://github.com/brentp/vcfanno).

 #### Annotation resources included in gvanno - v0.1